boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 ### Show Background Image

-This allow you to set the **background image** for the line chart widget.
+This allows you to set the **background image** for the line chart widget.

 ### Background Color